 Throat cancer is a kind of cancer in which cancerous tumors occur in your throat (pharynx), voice box (larynx), or tonsils.
 Suffering from persistent cough, pain in the throat or ears, difficulty swallowing, or lumps/boils that are not healing can be symptoms of throat cancer.

 Radiation therapy can cure throat cancer if detected at an early stage.
 The tumor can be removed through surgery.
 In some situations, all / part of the voice box or part of the throat must also be removed by surgery.
 Chemotherapy is done to kill cancer cells using certain drugs.

 This type of cancer can also affect your cartilage which acts as a lid for your windpipe.
 Another type of throat cancer-Tonsil cancer, affects the tonsils that are located behind your throat.

-The best way to fight any kind of deadly disease is by catching it in the early stages when it is more likely to be treated.
+The best way to fight any deadly disease is by catching it early when it is more likely to be treated.

-Throat cancer can progress rapidly, that is why treating it early on can increase the survival chances.
+Throat cancer can progress rapidly; that is why treating it early on can increase the survival chances.
 The issue is that with most types of cancers, there are very mild symptoms in the beginning.
-A trip to a doctor should be your priority is you observe any of the following ten signs of throat cancer.
+A trip to a doctor should be your priority if you observe any of the following ten signs of throat cancer.

 1. Difficulty in swallowing